Dry Eye Syndrome – a Treatable Condition

 Dry eye syndrome is very common.
 It is estimated that between 10% and 30% of the general population experiences dry eyes, resulting in up to 90 million affected individuals in the United States.
 The incidence of dry eye syndrome is higher, however in those over age 40 and in women.

-Refractive surgery procedures such as PRK, LASIK and LASEK disrupt the neural feedback loop and are common causes of dry eyes.
-Poor tears can cause both decreased visual acuity and discomfort for refractive surgery patients and needs to be addressed during all phases of their care.
+Refractive surgery procedures such as PRK, LASIK, and LASEK disrupt the neural feedback loop and are common causes of dry eyes.
+Poor tears can cause both decreased visual acuity and discomfort for refractive surgery patients and need to be addressed during all phases of their care.

-Patients often report that their eyes do not seem to be dry until they wear contact lenses.
-Contact lenses don't cause the dryness, however a patient with dry eyes will experience discomfort because their eyes can not support the presence of the contact lens.
+Patients often report their eyes do not seem to be dry until they wear contact lenses.
+Contact lenses don’t cause the dryness.
+However, a patient with dry eyes will experience discomfort because their eyes cannot support the presence of the contact lens.
 Typically, soft contact lenses are 30 to 70% water.
 Contact lenses essentially work like a sponge in the eye.
-A patient with borderline dry eye symptoms is often contact lens intolerant.
-Contact lenses rely on our eyes to produce enough tears to Hydrate the contact lenses and allow them to float on a cushion of tears.
-If there are not enough tears to both hydrate the lens and lubricate the eye then the patient experiences contact lens intolerance.
-Often a contact lens intolerant patient can wear contact lenses for a few hours but their wearing time decreases when in the presence of smoke, air conditioning, wind low humidity, etc.
+Patients with borderline dry eye symptoms are often contact lens intolerant.
+Contact lenses rely on our eyes to produce enough tears to hydrate the contact lenses allowing them to float on a cushion of tears.

 How is Dry Eye Syndrome Diagnosed?